-[ This post originally appeared as an article in Game Nite Magazine # 16 ]
+[ This post originally appeared in Game Nite Magazine #16 ]

 “In the end, when it’s over, all that matters is what you’ve done.”

 You are Alexander and with his army conquer their way from Macedon on the Grecian peninsula through Mesopotamia to Indus and finally ending back in Babylon where Alexander would eventually die in 323 BC.
 If your campaign is successful, he shall be glorified as he completes Prophecies, governs enemy Cities or razes Enemy Strongholds.
 Can you conquer the ancient world and become history’s most successful military commander, Alexander the Great?

 Field Commander: Alexander is a solitaire game published by Dan Verssen Games.
 The game includes four mounted campaign maps to choose from that include Granicus, Issus, Tyre, and Gaugamela.
 The Battle of Granicus is the best scenario to start with as other maps add more difficult armies to face as well additional rules.
 You may also string your plays from map to map for one giant, world conquering campaign!
 As you overpower more and more areas on each map, you will encounter Prophecies that you may or may not complete.
 These objectives will allow your Alexander to level up and become more powerful.